-Land Transect 2 was taken on a road of the island which lay in North-east to South-west direction as shown in the map below.
-The transect starts from approximately 25m in the South-western lagoon of the island and ends approximately 15m in the North-eastern lagoon.
-The transect shows that there is depression of about half a meter near the center of the island.
+Land Transect 2 was taken on a road of the island which lay in a North-east to South-west direction.
+The transect starts from approximately 30m in the North-eastern lagoon and ends approximately 25m in the South-western lagoon.
+The transect shows that the North-eastern end of the island is more elevated than the South-west.
+Besides this the island remains relatively flat without significant changes in elevation.
+The abnormal shape of the transect at the South-western end is due to the presence of beach rocks in the lagoon.